 - 3.1 The service line shall have a minimum of 20 inches cover except under roads and sidewalks where it shall have minimum of 24 inches cover.
 After the line is installed and yoke set, turn water on service pipe between yoke and main, blowing any accumulated trash out of the pipe.
 A single piece of copper pipe shall be used from the main to the meter unless the meter is over 100 feet from the main. - 3.2 In general, install the meter box inside the property near the property line.
 Set plumb approximately 1 inch above the existing or proposed grade and so that surface drainage will not enter it.
 Fill from the existing or proposed grade to the top of the meter box at a slope of 1 inch in 12 inches.
-When the cut or fill slopes on streets extend beyond the street right-of-way, install the meter box at the top or toe of slope, as applicable, or as directed by the A/E. Place a minimum of 2 cubic feet of clean 3/4 inch crushed stone under each meter box. - 3.3 The service main shall not be taut from stop to the meter yoke. - 3.4 Set the yoke plumb and level. - 3.5 For connecting the service lines to meters and corporation stop, use Mueller 110 or Ford Quick Joint, with suitable adapters, compression type connections.
-Unions shall be Mueller H-15403 or Ford Quick Joint compression Coupling. - 3.6 The meter box is to be installed at a location such that it will not be in a driveway or in sidewalks.
-If during construction of homes, the meter location conflicts with the location of the driveway or sidewalk, then the meter shall be moved at the expense of the builder or developer. - 3.7 Refer to Drawing 215-A in these specifications for proper installation of a 3/4 inch service assembly.
-For larger meters, see Drawing 252-A and 252-B in these specifications. - PART 4 PROPERTY OWNERS - 4.1 All domestic water services will need to have a pressure reducing valve installed on the property owner's side of the meter.
-This valve will be owned and maintained by the owner of the properties. - PART 5 LARGE METER ASSEMBLIES
+When the cut or fill slopes on streets extend beyond the street right-of-way, install the meter box at the top or toe of slope, as applicable, or as directed by the District.
+Place a minimum of 2 cubic feet of clean 3/4-inch crushed stone under each meter box. - 3.3 The service main shall not be taut from stop to the meter yoke. - 3.4 Set the yoke plumb and level. - 3.5 For connecting the service lines to meters and corporation stop, use Mueller 110 or Ford Quick Joint, with suitable adapters, compression type connections.
+Unions shall be Mueller H-15403 or Ford Quick Joint Compression Coupling. - 3.6 The meter box is to be installed at a location such that it will not be in a driveway or in sidewalks.
+If during construction of homes, the meter location conflicts with the location of the driveway or sidewalk, then the meter shall be moved at the expense of the builder or developer. - 3.7 Refer to Drawing 215 in these specifications for proper installation of a 3/4-inch service assembly.
+For larger meters, see Drawing 252 in these specifications.

+PART 4 PROPERTY OWNERS

+4.1 All domestic water services will need to have a pressure reducing valve installed on the property owner's side of the meter.
+This valve will be owned and maintained by the owner of the properties.

+PART 5 LARGE METER ASSEMBLIES

-- 5.1 The Compound and Turbo Meter Assemblies will be installed for commercial development.
-All pipe, valves, fittings and appurtenances shall be in accordance with the standard specifications and standard drawing 252A.
-Meters are to be manufactured by Sensus or approved equal and have six wheel radio read capabilities.
-The size of meter will be determined by the District based on projected flows. - 5.2 The Fireline Service Meter Assembly will be installed when fire protection is needed in a private development.
-All pipe, valves, fittings and appurtenances shall be in accordance with the standard specifications and standard drawing 252B.
-The meter will be manufactured by Sensus and have six wheel Radio read capabilities.
-The size of meter will be determined by the District based on projected flows. - 5.3 Pits are to gravity drain, with flapper valve at outlet, if it can daylight within 50 feet.
+5.1 Compound water meter assemblies will be installed for commercial developments and fireline water meter assemblies will be installed when fire protection is needed in a private development.
+All pipe, valves, fittings and appurtenances shall be in accordance with the standard specifications and standard drawing 252.
+Meters are to be manufactured by Sensus or approved equal and have six-wheel radio read capabilities.
+The size of meter will be determined by the District based on projected flows.

+5.2 Pits are to gravity drain, with flapper value at outlet, if it can daylight within 50 feet.
 Sump pump is to be used if a gravity drain is not possible.